Anthophora bimaculata

 Anthophora bimaculata (also called green-eyed flower bee) is a species of bee.

 Description

 Anthophora bimaculata are 8–9 mm long.
 The male has narrow light tergite bandages, yellow face and normally hairy middle legs clearly visible in the field.
-The females are Clypeus yellow, but at the base with 2 large black spots, tergite 4 and 5 gray-yellow tomentose hairs, tergias with light hair ties in the field clearly recognizable.
+The females are Clypeus yellow, but at the base with 2 large black spots, tergite 4 and 5 gray-yellow tomentose hairs, tergites with light hair ties in the field clearly recognizable.
 Both genders have olive green complex eyes and one very high, clearly perceptible flight sound.
 Knowing the habitat of a specimen is important for identifying A. bimaculata.